Early 80s – Schaltkreis Wassermann

 All compositions by PJ Wassermann, except “Time is Tight” by Booker T. Jones Al Jackson, Jr. Donald “Duck” Dunn, Steve Cropper.

 The sequence is not chronological.
 The first on the album are the two singles “Sex is Out” and “Space Shuttle” with their respective B-Pages “Vierspur” and “Hyperspace”.
 “Sex is Out” and “Vierspur” have a better sound quality than in previous vinyl releases, since the original masterbands have only recently been rediscovered.
-“Sex is Out” was the first release of Aquarius in 1981, while “Space Shuttle” was released after the album PSYCHOTRON.
+“Sex is Out” was the first release of Schaltkreis in 1981, while “Space Shuttle” was released after the album PSYCHOTRON.
 “Space Shuttle” was originally the soundtrack for a Swiss TV series, which covered the first launch of the US space shuttle.
 On this album you will find an extended version of this optimistic 80s anthem.

-The rest of the album consists of unpublished circuit music with “Fly with us” as the oldest recording.
+The rest of the album consists of unpublished Schaltkreis music with “Fly with us” as the oldest recording.
 It had originated in the electronic studio of the Basler Musik-Akademie, where Stella and PJ had made their first steps in an electronic studio.